 Here’s a recipe to make refreshing tomato juice that has a lovely balance of flavor and a hint of spice from the tobacco.
 If you’re not a big fan of spicy flavors then leave the tobacco out.

 - 4 pounds ripe tomatoes

 - 2 cups celery, chopped

 - 2 ½ Tbsp sugar

 - Splash of tobasco

-- Chop tomatoes into chunks, they don’t need to be too small.
+- Chop tomatoes using a sharp tomato knife into chunks.
+They don’t need to be too small.